pkarl/glasses-view/README.md

 CSS Tweaks
 ==========

-flip the video with scaleX(-1)
+flip the video with css using transform: scaleX(-1)

-tweak the rotation slightly for effect.
+tweak the rotation slightly for effect with rotate(2deg)

-using multiple transform properties in canary required the -webkit prefix. transform: scaleX(-1) rotate(2deg) didn't work.
+using multiple transform properties in canary required the -webkit prefix. *transform: scaleX(-1) rotate(2deg)* didn't work.